-The National Organization for Arts in Health is proud to announce our inaugural International Arts in Health Awards Program, titled “The Hamilton” – so named after the sponsoring Hamilton Saykaly Garbulinska Foundation at Blue Grass Community Foundation.
+The National Organization for Arts in Health is proud to announce the winners of the 2019 inaugural International Arts in Health Awards Program “The Hamilton” – so named after the sponsoring Hamilton Saykaly Garbulinska Foundation at Blue Grass Community Foundation.
 The HSG Foundation at Blue Grass Community Foundation supports charitable causes with an emphasis on performing and visual arts, including arts in healthcare as well as educational and community needs.

-Arts for Innovation, showcasing a project that has positively impacted target populations through use of media, technology, or creative programming.
+Recognition in this awards category for showcasing a project that has positively impacted target populations through use of media, technology, or creative programming.

 Cam Busch is Founder and President Emeritus, Tennessee Art Therapy Association; Licensed, registered, and Board Certified Art Therapist; Recently retired Board Certified Psychiatric Mental Health Clinical Nurse Specialist; exhibiting artist and photographer of 40 years; Distinguished Fellow, Global Alliance for Arts and Health; National consultant with the SAHCS (Society for the Arts in Healthcare Consulting Services) and owner of Art Therapy Consults and Studio in Chattanooga, Tennessee.

 Iva Fattorini is a Founder of Artocene and Artocene Digital, social impact and digital health companies whose mission is to integrate the arts with medicine on a global level.
 Previously she worked as a senior executive at the Cleveland Clinic, one of the leading hospitals in the USA, where she founded Arts and Medicine Institute.
 She started the program in Abu Dhabi, UAE, and is creating awareness as an international speaker.
 Iva is a trained dermatologist, who devoted her professional life to making the concept of arts and medicine a new paradigm.